murrahjm/jekyll-now/_drafts/2020-6-25-Display-JSON-in-Markdown-Table.md

 converting to yaml works great for getting the data in that readable format, but preserving the spacing was difficult, as everything kept trying to clean it up.
 Ultimately, a markdown code block served that purpose well, as it isolated the yaml from any parsing or formatting attempt, while itself fitting inside of a table cell.
 Also not the multiple new-lines, as markdown requires an empty line before and after any code blocks, for proper display.
+If the markdown code blocks don't work for you, an alternative is the `<pre>` tag.
+It's not quite as pretty as a color-coded `code` block, but it maintains the alignment, which is the primary goal.
+In fact this blog, which uses jekyll to present markdown, does not seem to like the code blocks, but does like the `<pre>` tag; go figure.

 There's not much more to say about it, it's pretty straightforward, if not a little convoluted.
 I originally created it for a single project (blog post on that incoming), but in theory it should work for just about any API data that you might want to display.